 There are many myths about the design process during developing UI-centric software.
 This post will outline some common mistakes and how to avoid them during the design and development of your website or custom application!

+Agile Design Process.
 The Problematic Development of UI-Centric Software

 The date is one of the first pieces of data for each new project.
 The date is chosen for a solid business reason: the trade show, conference, seasonal event, or funding factor.
 It's crucial.

 What else is essential for the project where the user experience is critical?
 E-commerce shop, for example.
 That's correct!
-The design has commercial value.
-Bad design will harm conversions and retention rates; thus, it has a business worth.
+The product design has commercial value.
+Bad product design will harm conversions and retention rates; thus, it has a business worth.

 Even if developers are brave enough to state that achieving a deadline is out of the question, someone will volunteer to "give it a go."
 But, of course, trying will not assist, and the entire project will fail.

 In most cases, time is critical to outpace competitors.
-Competitors will acquire as much market share as they want if they release products earlier.
+Competitors will acquire as much market share as they want if they release digital products earlier.
 In this instance, it is not about whether the product is perfect; instead, the first released product wins.

-Assume that a firm releases its product three months later than anticipated.
+Assume that a customer releases its product three months later than anticipated.
 If it was on time, it could produce $1k MRR in the first month, $2k in the second, and so forth.
 Despite that, it made just $1k at the end of the third month because of the delay.
 However, the cost of delay is more than $5,000; each month, the actual MRR will be lower by $3k.
 The accumulation of delay price may be high, and it will grow over time.
 When a problem arises, nobody can stop the process.

 You can't always get what you want but if you try sometimes, well, you just might find what you need! - The Rolling Stones